rondagdag/why-ai-in-js/explain-in-generations/README.md

 # 🌟 Explain in Generations 🌟

+## Author
+Created by **Ron Dagdag** - A Chrome extension that brings AI-powered generational communication to your browsing experience.

 ## Inspiration
 Understanding how different generations consume and process information is crucial in today's multi-generational world.
 We created a tool that adapts explanations to match the communication styles and cultural references of different generations, from Gen Alpha to the Greatest Generation.